Hollywood Boulevard

 TCL Chinese Theatre

 The 1927 Sid Grauman-designed theatre at 6925 Hollywood Boulevard is worth a proper look.
-The forecourt with celebrity hand and footprints in cement blocks is the famous part: Marilyn Monroe, Humphrey Bogart, Fred Astaire, and about 200 others have pressed their hands (and in some cases, noses and ears and wands) into concrete here since 1927.
-The theatre still operates as a first-run cinema.
-Seeing a film in the original auditorium, particularly in IMAX, is a worthwhile experience.
+The forecourt contains around 200 celebrity handprints and footprints pressed into cement since 1927: Marilyn Monroe, Humphrey Bogart, Fred Astaire, and on through decades of Hollywood history.
+The theatre still operates as a first-run cinema, and seeing a film in the original auditorium, particularly in IMAX, is an experience that the building genuinely enhances.
 Regular tickets cost $16-22.
+Interior tours run daily at $15 for 30 minutes.

-Hollywood Museum at 1660 N. Highland Avenue is consistently underrated.
-The four floors of authentic Hollywood memorabilia - Hannibal Lecter’s cell from Silence of the Lambs, Elvis Presley’s wardrobe, Judy Garland’s dress - are housed in the original Max Factor building.
+Hollywood Museum at 1660 N. Highland Avenue is the most underrated stop on the boulevard.
+Four floors of authentic film memorabilia in the original Max Factor building: Hannibal Lecter’s cell from Silence of the Lambs, Elvis’s wardrobe, Judy Garland’s dress from The Wizard of Oz.
 Entry $20.
 Allow 90 minutes.
-Far more interesting than most of the boulevard’s tourist fare.
+Far more interesting than almost anything else in this area.

-You cannot get close to the Hollywood Sign from the boulevard itself.
-The sign is 3 km north in the Santa Monica Mountains.
-The best hiking access is from Griffith Park: the Wisdom Tree trailhead off Canyon Drive gives a 3 km trail to a ridge with good views.
-The Lake Hollywood Reservoir trail is longer (around 5 km loop) but gets you beneath the sign.
-Both routes require car access or an Uber to the trailhead; there’s no easy public transit option.
+You cannot see the Hollywood Sign properly from the boulevard itself.
+The sign sits 3km north in the Santa Monica Mountains.
+The Griffith Park approach via the Wisdom Tree trailhead off Canyon Drive gives a 3km trail to a ridge with good views of the sign and the city together.
+The Lake Hollywood Reservoir trail, about a 5km loop, takes you beneath the sign itself.
+Both require a car or Uber to the trailhead.

-Griffith Observatory, 5 km from the boulevard, is worth half a day.
-Free entry to the exterior and observation deck.
-The planetarium shows cost $10.
-Views of downtown LA and the Hollywood sign in the same panorama.
+Griffith Observatory, 5km from the boulevard, is worth half a day: free entry to the exterior and observation deck, planetarium shows at $10, views combining downtown LA and the Hollywood Sign in the same panorama.
+It’s consistently better than the boulevard for understanding what Los Angeles actually looks like.

-Musso and Frank Grill at 6667 Hollywood Blvd is the one exception: a restaurant actually on the boulevard that’s worth entering.
-Operating since 1919 and barely changed since, it’s famous for its martinis, its flannel cakes (a thick sourdough pancake), and its old-school service by waiters who’ve been there for decades.
+Musso and Frank Grill at 6667 Hollywood Blvd is the one restaurant actually on the boulevard that’s worth entering.
+In business since 1919 and barely changed since, it’s famous for dry martinis, flannel cakes (thick sourdough pancakes served at breakfast), and old-school service from waiters who’ve been there for decades.
 Raymond Chandler wrote here.
-Mains $25-45.
+Philip Marlowe drank here, fictionally.
+Mains run $25-45.

-Petit Trois on Highland Avenue, 10 minutes walk south, is a cramped, counter-only French bistro doing reliably excellent cassoulet, steak frites, and omelettes.
+Petit Trois on Highland Avenue, a 10-minute walk south, is a cramped counter-only French bistro doing serious cassoulet, steak frites, and omelettes.
 No reservations.
-Worth the wait.
+Worth any queue.
 Mains $20-30.

-Jaffa on Cahuenga makes Israeli/Mediterranean food - hummus, sabich, very good fish dishes - at prices that make sense.
-Mains $15-25.
+Jaffa on Cahuenga does Israeli and Mediterranean food: hummus, sabich, very good fish dishes at prices around $15-25 that make sense without the Hollywood markup.

 Where to Stay

-Hollywood Roosevelt Hotel at 7000 Hollywood Blvd is the historic choice.
-The 1927 hotel hosted the first Academy Awards ceremony.
+Hollywood Roosevelt Hotel at 7000 Hollywood Blvd hosted the first Academy Awards ceremony in 1929.
 The pool and common areas are well-maintained and the location is genuinely central.
-Rooms from around $250.
+Rooms from around $250 per night.
+Dream Hollywood on Selma Avenue is a newer boutique option with a rooftop pool from $200.

-If you have a car and flexibility, staying in Los Feliz or Silver Lake (10 minutes east by car) gives better access to genuinely good restaurants and a more residential neighbourhood feel at lower prices.
+If you have a car, staying in Los Feliz or Silver Lake (10 minutes east) gives better restaurant access and a more residential neighbourhood feel at lower prices.

 Getting There

 The Metro B Line (Red Line) stops at Hollywood/Highland station, one minute from TCL Chinese Theatre.
 Single fare $1.75, day pass $5.
-Taking the subway from downtown LA takes about 20 minutes and avoids the parking nightmare entirely.
+Taking the subway from downtown avoids the parking situation entirely, and the parking situation on the boulevard is genuinely unpleasant: lots near the Walk of Fame charge $15-25 for a few hours at peak times.